 Delegates are elected annually in May from each of Missouri’s ten Area Agencies on Aging, and all legislators meet annually for a model legislative session at the State Capitol to deliver five priority proposals.

-SHL member, Dorothy Knowles, shares the wonderful story of SHL and impact on KY3 News, Springfield, MO.
+SHL Interview: 50 Years of Successful Advocacy!
+Interview with SHL member, Dorothy Knowles, who shares the wonderful story of SHL and impact on KY3 News, Springfield, MO.

-SHL 2022 Top Five Legislative Priorities
+SHL 2024 Top Five Legislative Priorities

 Some of Missouri’s SHL accomplishments include: